 As a condition of receiving State of Wisconsin Clean Water Fund (CWF) loans, the District is required to establish an equipment replacement fund for mechanical equipment.
-To satisfy this requirement, the District has restricted \$3.9 million of its investments and net position for unexpected equipment replacement.
+To satisfy this requirement, the District has restricted \$4.4 million of its investments and net position for unexpected equipment replacement.
 In addition, the District annually budgets for replacement of equipment.

-According to the CWF equipment replacement percentage schedule option, the District must maintain a minimum replacement fund balance of five percent of the original cost of "mechanical equipment."
+According to the CWF equipment replacement percentage schedule option, the District must maintain a minimum replacement fund balance of five percent of the original cost of "mechanical equipment" at the time the loan is signed.
 For this purpose, the District uses the sum of its light mechanical equipment, office furniture and equipment, and vehicles.
 The District has three years from the date of the first principal payment on a Clean Water Fund loan to meet the required five percent addition for a project.
-The sum of these capital assets for the year ending December 31, 2022 is \$81,923,480.
-The required five percent of this value is \$4,096,174.
-The 2022 value of the equipment replacement fund is \$4,050,000.
+For the year ending December 31, 2023 and 2022, the required five percent of this value is \$3,391,883.
+The 2023 and 2022 value of the equipment replacement fund is \$4,350,000.
 The District adds annual contributions to the equipment replacement fund in order to meet future requirements.
-As of December 31, 2022, District has met this requirement within the three-year timeframe allowed.
-For the year ending December 31, 2021, the corresponding "mechanical equipment" total was \$78,752,939 and the required five percent of this amount was \$3,937,647.
+As of December 31, 2023, District has met this requirement within the three-year timeframe allowed.